 National Prescribing Service (NPS)

 NPS MedicineWise encourages both healthcare professionals and consumers to use antibiotics wisely.
 Health professionals are encouraged to have the sometimes challenging conversations with patients and carers when antibiotics are not appropriate.
 Fact sheets are available to assist prescribers and provide information for patients about childhood respiratory tract infections.
 The NPS also has a range of resources to support Antibiotic Awareness Week

 Antibiotic Awareness Day global chat

-There will be Twitter discussions all week.
+There area Twitter discussions all week.
 Join the conversation and learn more about the problem of antibiotic resistance and safe antibiotic use.
-Many clinicians and organisations will be participating.
+Many clinicians and organisations participate.